XaviVelasco/Scrum-Master-SQL-Project/README.md

 - **Improved sprint planning**: More accurate forecasts and resource allocation based on historical data.
 - **Enhanced team performance**: Identification of areas for improvement and implementation of targeted strategies.
-- **Data-driven decision-making**: A framework for making informed decisions based on evidence rather than intuition.
+- **Data-driven decision-making**: A framework for making informed decisions based on evidence.

 ## 🛠️ Tools and Technologies: